 What we are doing:

-- Test-takers will receive an email 2 days before their test day, requesting a health declaration as it relates to Covid-19.
-You must respond to this email
+- Test-takers will receive an email 2-3 days before their test day, requesting a health declaration as it relates to Covid-19.
+It is important that you respond to this email.

 If you are unwell or have contact with anyone with cold,